 The Company's non-financial assets that are measured at fair value on a nonrecurring basis include long-lived assets, which consist primarily of property and equipment and operating lease assets.
-The Company reviews these assets for impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
-For impaired assets, an impairment loss is recognized equal to the difference between the carrying amount of the asset or asset group and its estimated fair value.
+The Company reviews these assets for impairment whenever events or changes in circumstances indicate that their carrying value may not be fully recoverable.
+For assets that are not recoverable, an impairment loss is recognized equal to the difference between the carrying amount of the asset or asset group and its estimated fair value.
 For operating lease assets, the Company determines the fair value of the assets by discounting the estimated market rental rates over the remaining term of the lease.
 These fair value measurements are considered level 3 measurements in the fair value hierarchy.
+During fiscal 2022, the Company recorded a \$1.5 million impairment charge primarily related to leasehold improvements, furniture and fixtures and operating lease assets at certain DKNY, Karl Lagerfeld Paris and Vilebrequin stores as a result of the performance at these stores.
 During fiscal 2021, the Company recorded a \$20.1 million impairment charge primarily related to operating lease assets, leasehold improvements and furniture and fixtures at certain Wilsons Leather and G.H.
 Bass stores, primarily due to the retail restructuring, as well as at certain DKNY and Vilebrequin stores as a result of the performance at these stores.
 During fiscal 2020, the Company recorded a \$21.8 million impairment charge primarily related to leasehold improvements, furniture and fixtures and operating lease assets at certain Wilsons Leather, G.H.
 Bass and DKNY stores as a result of the performance at these stores.
 In addition, during fiscal 2020, the Company recorded an impairment of \$9.6 million, net of tax, in connection with the adoption of ASC 842 - Leases ("ASC 842") that was recognized through retained earnings.